 Why Agentic SEO Matters Now

-The content marketing landscape is shifting under three simultaneous pressures:
+For B2B teams, the content marketing landscape is shifting under three simultaneous pressures:

 HubSpot’s 2024 State of Marketing report shows companies publishing 15+ blog posts per month see 3.5x more traffic than those publishing 0-4 posts.
 But hiring a team to produce 15 quality articles monthly costs $15,000-30,000 in salaries alone.